"If everyone demanded peace instead of another television set, then there'd be peace."

 With immediate clarity, I suddenly knew what to

-say.
 Way off to one side of the hall, I noticed that

 the walls had disappeared.
 The scene blended into the great outdoors.
 There